arashelahi/MLMicelle/README.md

 The MLMicelle package enables the detection of separate micelles, using an unsupervised machine learning-based algorithm.
 This model is particularly developed for the detection of separate polymeric micelles, but can be utilized for other molecular aggregates.

 ## Reference
-Please cite the following paper if you use the MLMicelle:
+Please cite the following paper if you use the MLMicelle package:

 Elahi, A.; Bidault, X.; Chaudhuri, S. Temperature-transferable coarse-grained model for poly(propylene oxide) to study thermo-responsive behavior of triblock copolymers.
 J. Phys.
 Chem.
 B 2022, 126, 292– 307,  DOI: 10.1021/acs.jpcb.1c06318